Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Stability

-for all centered functions such that they admit the Poincar\'e inequality~\eqref{eq:cpoi}.
-The authors show that the constant in the extra term is optimal in the class of functions they consider.
-The argument of~\cite{zbMATH06661531} can be generalised as follows.
-Let us call $\mathcal U$ the space of centered functions $v$ such that $v$ admits~\eqref{eq:cpoi} for some positive constant $C_P$.
-The flow~\eqref{eq:OU} preserves $\mathcal U$.
-In addition, assume that for some $T \in (0,\infty)$, the solution $w(t,\cdot)$ to~\eqref{eq:OU} with initial datum $v$ belongs to~$\mathcal U$ at $t=T$, hence, for any $t\geq T$.
+The result of~\cite{zbMATH06661531} can be generalised as follows.
+Let us call $\mathcal V$ the space of centered functions $v$ such that $v$ admits~\eqref{eq:cpoi} for some positive constant $C_P$.
+The flow~\eqref{eq:OU} preserves $\mathcal V$.
+In addition, assume that for some $T \in (0,\infty)$, the solution $w(t,\cdot)$ to~\eqref{eq:OU} with initial datum $v$ belongs to~$\mathcal V$ at $t=T$, hence, for any $t\ge T$.
 Then we obtain